TheFelixLive/Timer-V/README.md

 ![Image](https://github.com/user-attachments/assets/10ff20dd-b433-43cb-b36b-f8d60cf96047)

 # Control
-From now on every player can open the menu of the timer at any time using these methots:
+From now on every player can open the menu of the timer at any time using these methots (can be activated or deactivated [here](#settings)):
 - jumping and sneaking at the same time (jump gesture)
 - by interacting using a stick (right click)
 - by nodding (only in specator mode)
+- by emoting (is not enabled by default)
 - entering `/scriptevent timerv:menu`

 # Usual main menu